-"In one milliliter of milk normally there would be a million bacteria and of these 800,000 would be lactic bacteria," explains Giampaolo Gaiarin, coordinator of two Presidia in Trentino.
-"These days in the same milliliter there are less than 100,000, while lactic bacteria are 40, 30, 20 thousand, sometimes practically zero."
+"In one milliliter of milk normally there would be a million bacteria and of these, 800,000 would be lactic acid bacteria," explains Giampaolo Gaiarin, the coordinator of two Presidia in Trentino.
+"These days in the same milliliter there are less than 100,000, while the lactic acid bacteria are 40, 30 or 20 thousand, sometimes practically zero."

-In short, enzymes are used because the milk is too clean.
-But also because adding enzymes makes the cheesemaking process safer, the results more consistent and the proportion of final defects smaller.
-Additionally for some time consultants, experts, health authorities and consortia have been supporting this practice as a solution to all problems.
+Commercial, "off-the-shelf" starter cultures contain all the bacteria needed to start the cheesemaking process.
+These freeze-dried packets are used because the milk is essentially too clean.
+But adding a commercial starter also makes the results more consistent and the proportion of final defects smaller.
+Additionally for some time consultants, experts, health authorities and consortia have been supporting this practice as a solution to a whole range of problems.

-To give you an idea, read these examples of online marketing material from two companies that produce enzymes, global industry leader Chr.
+To give you an idea, read these examples of online marketing material from two companies that produce starter cultures, global industry leader Chr.
 Hansen and Italian business Amaltea.